US PGA Championship Betting Guide

 US PGA Championship Betting: 3 Ball Markets

 Another common wager type offered by Australian bookies for the US PGA Championship are 3 ball match bets.
 The bookmaker nominates three players, and punters bet on which player will perform best over a round, or over the entire tournament.
-Sometimes you can find great value in the 3 ball betting markets, especially with Crownbet and Palmerbet.
+Sometimes you can find great value in the 3 ball betting markets, especially with Palmerbet.
 But remember, odds and player combinations can vary between bookmakers, so make sure you shop around.

 US PGA Championship Betting: End Of Round Leader